openvinotoolkit/model_server/demos/python_demos/rag_chatbot/README.md

 ```
 The model will appear in `./tiny-llama-1b-chat` directory.

+> **NOTE** Llama model requires license agreement, therefore it is required agree and log in to HuggingFace account via `huggingface-cli` before loading the model.
+[Read more](https://huggingface.co/docs/huggingface_hub/guides/cli) how to.

 ## Weight Compression - optional

 [Weight Compression](https://docs.openvino.ai/canonical/weight_compression.html) may be applied on the original model.
 Applying 8-bit or 4-bit weight compression reduces the model size and memory requirements while speeding up execution by running calculations on lower precision layers.